voxel51/fiftyone/docs/source/plugins/developing_plugins.rst

             )

         def resolve_input(self, ctx):
-            """Implement this method if your operator can render a form to collect user inputs.
+            """Implement this method to collect user inputs as parameters that are stored in `ctx.params`.

             Returns:
                 a `types.Property` defining the form's components